 - Do we have safe quarantine space?
 How quickly could we conduct a proper intake examination?

-- Following the quarantine period, do we have adequate space and appropriate social groups for the individual, and flexibility to adjust social groupings to ensure comfort and safety should it be necessary in the future?
+- Following the The policy or space in which an individual is separately housed away from others as a preventative measure to protect other residents from potentially contagious health conditions, such as in the case of new residents or residents who may have been exposed to certain diseases. period, do we have adequate space and appropriate social groups for the individual, and flexibility to adjust social groupings to ensure comfort and safety should it be necessary in the future?

 - Would our resident population be negatively affected in terms of available resources such as staff time, space, or food availability?